Inputs

 condition

-After receiving a value in the input, a condition is set for a second input to show the user if the condition is true.
-If the condition is not true, nothing happens after the input with the condition.
+After receiving a value from the input, you can define a condition so that a second input is shown to the user if the condition is true.
+If the condition is not true, nothing happens after the input with the condition property.

 Use current index in list of objects in condition.variable

 In the condition parameter, the variable option supports the use of the input of type list of objects.
-This way you can reference the index of the list as previously presented in the input of type list or reference the current index by just informing the empty braces ("[ ]").
+This way, you can reference the index of the list as presented previously in the input of type list or reference the current index by just informing empty brackets ([]).

 This way of referencing the index allows you to create a condition to display different inputs according to previous responses.